 The term “white collar crime” can describe many different types of crimes, but generally, all crimes that fall under this category are committed through deceit and motivated by the prospect of financial gain.
-If you’ve been accused of a white collar crime in South Florida, consult with the experienced Clearwater criminal defense lawyers at Bauer Crider Kerry & Parry right away.
+If you’ve been accused of a white collar crime in South Florida, consult with the experienced Clearwater criminal defense lawyers at Bauer Crider Kenny & Parry right away.

 We have worked with clients facing a variety of white collar criminal issues since 1989, and our attorneys have more than 100 years of combined experience.
 We diligently represent you in and out of court, including in local, state, and federal court settings.
 Contact us today to discuss your case!

 The most common types of white collar crime are the following: